mciobanu/bluehorn_reader/README.md

 Currently there is only a generic web client, but I plan to write a native Android client (not in the immediate future, though.)

 The user interface is basically a sketch.
 You can use it to browse feeds but it's quite basic and it lacks features.
-It got to the point where it's good enough for me.
+Nevertheless, it got to the point where it's good enough for me.

 This is my first contact with many of the technologies used here, so chances are there's plenty of room for improvement.